worldamazing/plan/docs/overview.md

 - **Foundation for Unity and Shared Purpose**: This worldwide conversation is not just about gathering ideas.
 It is a transformative process that lays the foundation for unity and shared purpose.
 By addressing humanity's struggles head-on, this dialogue ensures every perspective is valued, contributing to a collective understanding of the GI's goals.
 - **Long-Term Vision**: This global dialogue will not be a one-time event but an ongoing process.
 As the GI framework evolves, discussions will continue, fostering constant adaptation, innovation, and refinement of the institution based on the needs and aspirations of the global population.

-For a deeper dive into discussions, visit the [GI Discussion](https://github.com/whomanatee/plan/blob/main/docs/discussions.md) document.
+For a deeper dive into discussions, visit the [World Amazing Discussion](https://github.com/worldamazing/plan/blob/main/docs/discussions.md) document.

 ### Step Two: Funding the Core Fund and Beyond
 The GI aims to raise $25 trillion by engaging at least one billion people worldwide, each contributing $25,000.
 This contribution is not a fee, but an investment in a future free from taxes or bills for essentials like housing, healthcare, education, and food, creating a foundation for universal prosperity.